JoePenna/Dreambooth-Stable-Diffusion/README.md

 - There doesn't seem to be an easy way to train two subjects consecutively.
 You will end up with an `11-12GB` file before pruning.
   - The provided notebook has a pruner that crunches it down to `~2gb`

-- Best practice is to change the token to a celebrity name.
+- Best practice is to change the **token** to a celebrity name (*note: token, not class* -- so your prompt would be something like: `Chris Evans person`).
 Here's [my wife trained with the exact same settings, except for the token](#using-the-generated-model)

 # <a name="setup"></a> Setup